jblang/xlogo/README.md

 ## Current Status

 XLogo's development ceased in 2012.
 I tried to contact the original author in 2022 but got no response.
-I migrated the Subversion repository to GitHub and started working on some improvements:
+Sadly, I believe he [passed away](https://avis-de-deces.ouest-france.fr/20130306/loic-lecoq-15803) in 2013.
+I migrated the original repository here to GitHub and started working on some improvements:

 - Fix blurry/pixelated scaling on high resolution displays
 - Make a nice looking themeable UI using FlatLaf
+- Update libraries to latest versions
+- Use SVG images for smooth scaling
+- Replace custom text editor with feature-rich RSyntaxTextArea
 - Fix bugs and improve code quality

-If you want to help improve the code, check out the [Developer Notes](DEVNOTES.md) to get started.
+If you want to help, check out the [Developer Notes](DEVNOTES.md) to get started.

 ## Credits

 ### Developers

+- J.B.
+Langston: Current Maintainer
 - Loïc Le Coq: Original Developer
-- J.B.
-Langston: UI upgrade and GitHub migration

 ### Translators